Tbijo/MiniRatTrap/README.md

 # MiniRatTrap
-  Part of a full Android application for outside data gathering.
+  Part of a full Android application for field work data gathering.
 Designed for researches in UKF.